The Scandi Sleep Method: Is Separate Bedding Better For Couples?

-Last Modified 27 September 2021 First Added 27 September 2021
+Last Modified 19 October 2023 First Added 27 September 2021

-“It’s not a routine recommendation, but if somebody is telling me that they’re having concerns about one person moving too much or they’re uncomfortable in their bed because they’re fighting over covers, I suggest, why can’t you get two blankets?
-It seems to make sense.”
+It’s not a routine recommendation, but if somebody is telling me that they’re having concerns about one person moving too much or they’re uncomfortable in their bed because they’re fighting over covers, I suggest, why can’t you get two blankets?
+It seems to make sense.

 If you and your partner have different wake-up times you can often feel them move the covers as they get out of bed in the morning.
 If you’re a light sleeper, this can interrupt your sleep.
 With separate bedding, you can easily get in and out of bed and worry less about disturbing your significant other.
 This is also true if your partner often gets up during the night, or even sleepwalks.

 It is frustrating, to say the least, when your partner rolls over and steals the blankets away from you, leaving you exposed and cold at night.
-Tossing and turning is natural when we are asleep but it is annoying when we have to snatch the blanket back, potentially waking your partner.
+Tossing and turning is natural when we are asleep, but it is annoying when we have to snatch the blanket back, potentially waking your partner.

 You can have your covers overlap slightly and snuggle up close to each other, or even put one leg over your covers and be closer to your partner.
-Or you could even get under one of the duvets to cuddle, and when the time comes to sleep you can roll back under your own duvet.
+Or you could even get under one of the duvets to cuddle, and when the time comes to sleep, you can roll back under your own duvet.
 Having separate bedding still gives you that chance to be intimate but also gives you that personal space and control over your own sleep routine.

-Another potential drawback of going for separate bedding is that with two duvets it could be harder to make the bed neatly.
-However, in reality making the bed with separate bedding just consists of spreading the duvets out on each side and having them meet in the middle.
+Another potential issue with going for separate bedding is that with two duvets, it could be harder to make the bed neatly.
+However, in reality, making the bed with separate bedding just consists of spreading the duvets out on each side and having them meet in the middle.

 If you’re concerned about the appearance, add some decorative throw pillows or a full-sized blanket to create cohesion across the two halves.

 If you’re ready to change it up, then here are a few tips on the Scandinavian sleep method: